TheRobBrennan/grandstack-seed/README.md

  `JWT_SECRET= *example: generated secret*`

-3. Install dependencies in the root and for both the server and client by running `npm (or yarn) install` in the root directory, followed by `npm (or yarn) run install-all` in the root directory.
+3. Install dependencies in the root and for both the server and client by running `npm install` in the root directory, followed by `npm run install-all` in the root directory.

 4. Start  both servers by running `npm start` in the root of the project`